damiendevienne/ftd-als/README.md

-# Age-dependent Carrier Probability of the C9orf72 Repeat Expansion

-This repository contains the R code and data accompanying the paper **"Age-dependent carrier probability of the C9orf72 repeat expansion"**.
-The study proposes a way to compute the probability, for a healthy individual whose parent (or grandparent) carries the C9orf72 repeat expansion, to carry it himself given its age, using data from Murphy et al. (2017).
+# Code and Data for: "Improving Genetic Counselling for C9orf72-mediated ALS/FTD with Age-Based Risk Estimates"

+This repository contains the R code and data accompanying the paper **"Improving Genetic Counselling for C9orf72-mediated ALS/FTD with Age-Based Risk Estimates"** by D.M. de Vienne and D. de Vienne.

+The aim of this study is to provide a quantitative framework for genetic counselling in ALS/FTD families, by estimating carrier probability and disease risks in teh next years for relatives of carriers of the C9orf72-RE mutation, based on age-dependent penetrance;

+An online simulator implementing these calculations is available to genetic consellors online at https://lbbe-shiny.univ-lyon1.fr/ftd-als/.

 ## Contents

+- `article/` contains data and code related to the article:
   - **`Age-dep-proba.R`**: R script for data processing, probability computations, and visualization of age-dependent carrier probabilities.
   - **`C9_Data.csv`**: Copy of the dataset from Murphy et al. (2017).
+- **`app.R`**, **`report-template.Rmd`**, **`rinstall.txt`**, **`df_onset.csv`** and the `www/` folder concern the online *shiny* application.

 ## Citation

 If you use this code, please cite the accompanying paper:

-> "Age-dependent carrier probability of the C9orf72 repeat expansion"
-> Authors: D. de Vienne & D.M. de Vienne [TO BE UPDATED]
+> D.M. de Vienne & D. de Vienne.
+2025.
+Improving Genetic Counselling for C9orf72-mediated ALS/FTD with Age-Based Risk Estimates. *MedrXiv*
+>

 ## References